Chamber approves implementation of solid waste treatment center in Lajeado

 Health

-In March of this year, the Committee on Education, Health, Environment and Social Action, of the Chamber, led by councilor Ana da Apama (MDB) convened a Public Hearing to deal with health, specifically in relation to UPA and Health Posts.
+In March of this year, the Chamber’s Committee on Education, Health, Environment and Social Action, led by councilor Ana da Apama (MDB) convened a Public Hearing to deal with health, specifically in relation to UPA and Health Posts.

 At this Tuesday’s session, Ana recalled the March meeting and complained about criticism received from some councilors.
 “I’ve never presided over a Public Hearing and Ranzi criticized me a lot because he said the hearing didn’t work.
 It worked for me, doctors were hired later.
 Did you do anything to make the audience work?
 No”, she exalted, stating that she will convene a next hearing.